zihaarn/password-generator/README.md

-A random password generator using python.
+A random password generator using python